[Review] Suspiria (2018)

-Okay, so here we go, this is going to be yet another one of those films that you are either going to love or just right out hate.
-I don’t think there will be much middle ground on this one if any at all.
+This is going to be yet another one of those films that you are either going to love or just outright hate.
 I’m afraid you’re going to be highly disappointed if you’re looking for something along the lines of a little more traditional type of film.
 This movie is not going to be for everyone.
-On the same hand, many will no doubt to try and figure out which film is the better one, this one or the 1977 version.
-If that’s the case, you might want to keep this on mine, however, this version of the film does is not trying to outdo what the original Argento version offered us, but simply expands on it, making it a completely different experience altogether.
+On the same hand, many will no doubt try and figure out which film is the better one, this one or the 1977 version.
+If that’s the case, you might want to keep this in mind, this version of the film is not trying to outdo what the original Argento version offered, but simply to expand on it, making it a completely different experience altogether.

 Suspiria, as I’m sure everyone is aware of by now, is a 1977 remake of the Dario Argento film of the same name.
 In this version, it’s directed by Luca Guadagnino (Call Me by Your Name) and David Kajganich (who worked by Guadagnino on A Bigger Splash and created the AMC limited television show “The Terror”), and expands upon the folklore of Agento’s “Three Mothers” trilogy.
 2018’s Suspiria is less a remake and more of an expansion on the world of the Three Mothers, even boasting a post-credit sequence.